joshukraine/ofreport.com/content/articles/2017-06-29-lviv-rope-course.md

 - bible first
 ---

 Last Sunday, I took all the kids from our [Bible First class](http://OFReport.com/2017/06/bible-first-kids/) to a rope course here in L'viv.
 We had a fun time and thought you might enjoy seeing some pictures.
-READMORE

 Please keep praying for our class.
 We're approaching the end of [Lesson 2](https://getbiblefirst.com/lessons/lesson2/) in Bible First.
 The kids are learning a lot, and I'm very grateful for the opportunity we have to study this material together.